-At the Company's flagship Ollachea Gold Project in Peru, the Company continues to focus its efforts on obtaining the Construction Permit.
-The Construction Permit is the final significant permit that the Company requires to build the mine.
-The Company continues to work closely with the government and expects to receive the Construction Permit in the second quarter of 2014 (from the first quarter of 2014).
+At the Company's flagship Ollachea Gold Project in Peru, the Company continues to expedite the Construction Permit, which is the final significant permit required to build the mine.
+The Company continues to work closely with the government and expects to receive the Construction Permit in June of 2014.